TheAcharya/MarkerData-Website/docs/User Guide/Databases.md

 Merge Only offers users selectively merge or update individual columns within a Notion Database.
 By [!badge text="Default"], the column selection feature of Merge Only remains inactive.
 The utilisation of Merge Only is only possible when Notion Database URL is provided.

 !!!info Info
-Merge Only is currently only exclusive to Notion Profile.
+The utilisation of the 'Merge Only' column feature is presently confined exclusive to the Notion Profile.
 !!!

 ===